 Some years ago I wrote a travel-blog about Gjáin, where you can see many more photos and information about this beautiful place.
 This is a summer visit only.

-Gjáin in Þjórsárdalur Valley Upcountry Iceland - One of Iceland's Pearls of Nature and a tour of this area:
+Gjáin in Þjórsárdalur Valley Upcountry Iceland - One of Iceland's Pearls of Nature

 The Common Wealth farm and the turf church